vporton/avatrade-job-test/README.md

 Password authentication may be somehow insecure, but there is no other way to accomplish the tech specification as it is given.

+I use a thread pool to query Clearbit, because it is one of the most efficient methods.